Column: The Real Story- by Dirk Knudsen; Editor

 - Roel Leon, who burned the Weils Department Store, has a long record and has led a life of mental instability.
 He will pay for his arson and for killing Ronnie, but we could have done more as a society.
 Try getting mental help for someone, and you will see what I mean.
 Until last year it was impossible to access help, and it barely is now.
 We have to do more.
 We continue to send our prayers and support out to Ronnie’s family and friends.

 - Our city should have officially sent people to pay respects to Ronnie and his family– that is a wrong that must be righted in the future.
 This is not who we are as a city and the no-show can be considered as a lack of caring- and that is wrong.
 The family felt it too and let me know.
 We have the capacity to manage everything from Home Energy Scores to a nearly 1 Billion dollar a year budget.
 We can have people to make sure we show up when these things happen.

-- The 1-acre lot should have been honored by our City.
+- The 1-acre lot for the Methodist Meeting House should have been honored by our City.
 It was not.
 Commitments are just that, commitments.
 We all need to keep them.

 - That brings me back to The Simple Life Of Noah Dearborn.
-The story is a corollary to what is happening here in so many ways.
-One man has the stones to say “NO- Not for sale” and the story then gets into many sideline themes.
+The story is a corollary of what is happening here in so many ways.
+One man has the stones to say “NO- Not for sale,” and the story then gets into many sideline themes.
 All of them are good, and it is inspiring to see the ending.
-It is a simple approach- at some point enough is enough and smaller towns should just not all be wiped off the maps.
+It is a simple approach- at some point, enough is enough, and smaller towns should just not all be wiped off the maps.
 We have to slow down or stop here – and the results would be miraculous.
-The pace we are on is unsustainable and we can not manage it.
+The pace we are on is unsustainable, and we can not manage it.
 But we have to find people who are willing to call BS when they see these things.
-I am a Noah Deerborn fan- great watch and I highly recommend it.
+I am a Noah Deerborn fan- great watch, and I highly recommend it.

 After all, what else is a local boy who loves his town to do once he sees all the Signs lined up?